Loading_

 except Exception as e:

-print(f"Cleanup error: {e}")
+print(f"Cleanup error: {e}") # FIXME: use proper logging

-I’ve seen too many health checks that just return {"status": "ok"}.
-That tells your orchestrator the process is running, but not whether it can actually do useful work.
+I’ve seen too many health endpoints that just return {"status": "ok"}.
+That tells your orchestrator the process is alive, not whether it can do useful work.

-A proper health check verifies every dependency:
+A real health check hits every dependency:

 import time